X-Ray Luminous Supernovae: Threats to Terrestrial Biospheres: Data: X-Ray-luminous Supernovae

-The explosion processes governing SNe can be broken into two distinct origins: core collapse SN (CCSN) and thermonuclear SN \citep{alsmurd2017}.
-CCSN occur at the end of a massive star’s ($\gtrsim 8 M_\odot$) lifetime, whereas thermonuclear SN typically occur from white dwarfs accreting mass from a binary companion.
-Both processes have similar explosion energies overall, but notably for our purposes, the magnitude and timing of X-ray emission will vary in relation to stellar mechanisms \citep{Burrows21}.
+The explosion processes governing SNe can be broken into two distinct origins: core-collapse SN (CCSN) and thermonuclear SN \citep{alsmurd2017}.
+CCSN occur at the end of a massive star’s ($\gtrsim 8 M_\odot$) lifetime, whereas thermonuclear SN typically occurs from white dwarfs accreting mass from a binary companion.
+Both processes have similar explosion energies overall, but notably, for our purposes, the magnitude and timing of X-ray emission will vary in relation to stellar mechanisms \citep{Smith2014,Burrows21}.

 Not all SNe show evidence for substantial outputs of X-ray emission.
-Instead, X-rays are primarily the consequence of interaction between the expanding SN ejecta and the progenitor star’s circumstellar medium (CSM).
+Instead, X-rays are primarily the consequence of the interaction between the expanding SN ejecta and the progenitor star’s circumstellar medium (CSM).
 The density of this CSM is directly related to the progenitor’s mass loss during the late stages of its stellar evolution.
-In general, a higher density CSM will result in a greater magnitude of thermal X-ray emission \citep{Chandra18, Dwark2019}.
+In general, a higher-density CSM will result in a greater magnitude of thermal X-ray emission \citep{Smith2014,Chandra18, Dwark2019}.

-Stellar theory posits that the prerequisite condition for a dense enough CSM that leads to high X-ray emission is most likely -- and perhaps only possible -- in a CCSN event.
-Type IIn SNe, as we will see below, are the most X-ray luminous SNe, and they show evidence for particularly strong circumstellar interactions due to high mass loss in the years and centuries leading up to the explosion \citep{GalYam2007,Smith2008,Kiewe2012}.
-The energy source and light curve behavior of Type IIn events stem from the collision and shock of the blast with the CSM, and thus \citet{Smith2017} argues that they are best thought of as an 'external phenomenon' rather than a SN type.
-Recent X-ray bright events also include other SN classes, with multiple X-ray detection of Type Ib/c CCSN \citep{Marg17,Chandra20,Thomas22}, as well as a Type Ia thermonuclear SN \citep{Boch18}.
+Stellar theory posits that the prerequisite condition for a dense enough CSM that leads to high X-ray emission is most likely — and perhaps only possible — in a CCSN event.
+Type IIn SNe, as we will see below, are the most X-ray-luminous SNe, and they show evidence for particularly strong circumstellar interactions due to high mass loss in the years and centuries leading up to the explosion \citep{GalYam2007,Smith2008,Kiewe2012}.
+The energy source and light-curve behavior of Type IIn events stem from the collision and shock of the blast with the CSM, and thus \citet{Smith2017} argues that they are best thought of as an “external phenomenon” rather than an SN type.
+Recent X-ray-bright events also include other SN classes, with multiple X-ray detections of Type Ib/c CCSNe \citep{Marg17,Chandra20,Thomas22,Bret2022}, as well as a Type Ia thermonuclear SN \citep{Boch18}.